awslabs/seed-farmer/docs/getting-started/quick-start.md

 Create a directory and navigate to that directory.

-We will create the skeleton of a new projct named `myproject`.
+We will create the skeleton of a new project named `myproject`.

 ```bash
 seedfarmer init project --project-name myproject